charleennewland/blog/visual_management.md

   <img width="550" height="350" src="https://github.com/charleennewland/blog/assets/138404574/d47bd538-d391-4a47-9990-e18f0be0818f/460/300">
 </p>

 Tis the season to be jolly!
-With Christmas trees, festive decorations, and Mariah Carey's 'All I Want for Christmas' becoming the anthem of joy, there's an undeniable magic in the air.
+With Christmas trees, festive decorations, and Mariah Carey's 'All I Want for Christmas' becoming the anthem of joy :notes:, there's an undeniable magic in the air.
 Egg-nog, mulled wine, and crackling fireplaces add to the magic of it all :sparkles:.
 The visual presence of these elements not only indicates the arrival of the season but also strives to enhance our joy during this time of the year.

 <p align="center">
 <img width="55